What You Need to Plan for Recovery

-Many hotels have reopened their doors and are welcoming guests back with new cleaning protocols in place.
+Many hotels are welcoming guests back with new cleaning protocols in place.
 Omni Hotels & Resorts, for example, has reopened most of its properties which had shut down during the pandemic.
-At the height of the pandemic, the hotelier had temporarily closed more than 40 of its properties.
+At the height of the crisis, the hotelier had temporarily closed more than 40 of its properties.
 Only nine have yet to reopen, according to Omni's travel advisory page.

-Gaming resorts, which were among the first to suspend operations en masse, are also reopening their doors.
-A Covid-19 Casino Tracker from the American Gaming Association reports that all 989 casinos in the U.S. were forced to close due to the pandemic.
-Of these, 901 have since reopened.
+Gaming resorts, which were among the first to suspend operations en masse, have also welcomed travelers back.
+A Covid-19 Casino Tracker from the American Gaming Association reports that all 989 casinos in the United States were forced to close due to the pandemic.
+Of these, 910 have since reopened.

 In Connecticut, two tribal casinos reopened on June 1.
 The Mohegan Sun and Foxwoods Resort Casino released detailed reopening plans with new safety protocols to keep guests and staff members safe.
 Atlantic City casinos reopened on July 2, and Massachusetts casinos also welcomed guests back in July.
 Plainridge Park was the first to reopen on July 8, followed by the Encore Boston Harbor on July 12 and MGM Springfield on July 13.
 Meanwhile, New York's Resorts World Casino and Jake's 58 Casino Hotel reopened on Sept.
-9 and the Empire City Casino is scheduled to reopen on Sept.
+9 and the Empire City Casino welcomed guests back on Sept.
 21.

 Looking to Asia, where the outbreak began, could provide further insight into the potential economic